VWO's commitment to data privacy and protection

 - Our application teams have embraced the concept of privacy by design and have provided you more control over the data you store in our systems.
-We constantly endeavour to provide you with more enhancements, which shall be rolled out in phases.
+We constantly endeavor to provide you with more enhancements, which shall be rolled out in phases.

 - We have amended our Data Processing Addendum to be compliant with the data processing requirements of GDPR, Click Here.

 - We conducted internal audits of our products, processes, operations, and management.
 The findings were communicated to our teams, who have worked out the solutions to the identified problems.